Modern heat pump system installed outside a home in Ontario eligible for 2026 government rebates

 Available in Ontario (2026)

-• Home Renovation Savings Program: Up to $7,500 for an ENERGY STAR cold-climate air-source heat pump, or up to $12,000 for ground-source/geothermal (no energy assessment required for the heat pump tier).
-This is the new joint program funded by Enbridge Gas, Save on Energy and the Ontario Government, administered by the IESO.
-It replaces both Enbridge HER+ and the previous Save ON Energy heat pump pathway.
+• Home Renovation Savings Program: Up to $7,500 for an ENERGY STAR cold-climate air-source heat pump in a non-gas home (electric, oil, propane, or wood), or up to $2,000 in a natural-gas home.
+Geothermal pays up to $12,000 (non-gas) or up to $3,000 (gas).
+No energy assessment is required for the heat pump tier.
+This is the joint program funded by Enbridge Gas, Save on Energy and the Ontario Government, administered by the IESO.
+It replaces both Enbridge HER+ and the previous Save on Energy heat pump pathway.

 • Home Renovation Savings - Heat Pump Water Heater: $500 rebate (assessment required)